elben/elben.github.io-jekyll/_drafts/understanding-transducers.markdown

 draft: true
 ---

 What are transducers?
 Using transducers is easy enough—but how do they work underneath the hood?
-These are questions that I think many of us have.

 This article explores transducers by ignoring transducers.
-Instead we will start our exploration with two ordinary functions, `map` and `filter`.
+Instead we will examine two ordinary functions, `map` and `filter`.
 We'll play with them and scrutinize them.
 And we'll marvel at the power of higher-order functions as we apply abstractions.
 And perhaps, if we're lucky, we'll bump into transducers along the way.

 And since we ignore transducers, you won't need to know what transducers are to follow along.
 If you don't know Clojure or a Lisp, [this quick primer](/pages/clojure-primer-js/) may help.

-Also, I encourage you to type these examples into your REPL, or use [clojurescript.net](http://clojurescript.net/).
+Lastly, I encourage you to type these examples into your REPL, or use [clojurescript.net](http://clojurescript.net/).
 The source code from this post can be found [here](https://gist.github.com/elben/da8864e120c373e5fcf0).

 ## Power of reduce